 - 10.1 Where the Council wishes to recognise the significant and additional discretionary efforts of an employee who has undertaken additional work for more than 4 weeks, honoraria can be requested to be paid to the employee. - 10.2 Honoraria payments will not be made where the work undertaken is within the remit of the employee's job description (including any other duties as deemed commensurate with the job) and deputising for the line manager.
 Honorarium payments are not made for exceptional performance when the employee is undertaking their own work requirements or due to additional hours being worked.
 Payments will also not be given to employees who have been asked to take on additionally duties of a higher grade in advance of doing the work.
-This will be covered as part of Acting Up payment (see section 8). - 10.3 An employee cannot receive acting up payment and honorarium for the same period of time. - 10.4 Honoraria payments are one off payments that are given following a significant effort made by the employee to undertake additional and discretionary work.
+This will be covered as part of Acting Up payment (see section 8). - 10.3 An employee cannot receive acting up payment and honorarium for the same period of time. - Honoraria payments are one off payments that are given following a significant effort made by the employee to undertake additional and discretionary work.
 This could be due to a sudden and critical requirement to complete a time bound project or task of which the employee willingly gives their time and effort to undertake, whilst continuing to undertake their usual work.
 This work can also be planned, but it will be expected that other ways to reward for the work is considered first (e.g. creating a new temporary project job). - 10.5 An honorarium payment may be paid to more than one employee if a 'team' have worked together to undertake the significant additional work. - 10.6 If a manager wishes to recognise this effort and believes the work falls within the definition of an honorarium payment, they must write a briefing paper to the Corporate Director and Head of HR explaining the circumstances and the amount they recommend should be paid.
 The Corporate Director and the Head of HR will appraise the paper and make a decision on whether it can be paid and how much. - 10.7 If agreed Payroll need to be informed.
-The amount to be paid is at the discretion of the Corporate Director and Head of HR, with advice from the Section 151 Officer. - 10.8 Only one honorarium can be paid to each employee within a 12 month period.
+The amount to be paid is at the discretion of the Corporate Director and Head of HR, with advice from the Section 151 Officer. - 10.8 Only one honorarium can be paid to each employee within a financial year. - 10.8.1 Where employees have undertaken significant and additional discretionary efforts in response to the COVID-19 pandemic, additional honorarium payments can be made in the financial year 2020-2021 with the last payment to the employee being the reference for the 12 month period.